donnuven/data-visualization-tweets/README.md

 ## Additional File:
 For this project to run, make sure you store your keys from the Twitter API in the config file, after you register on Twitter site as a developer to gain access to the Twitter API keys and tokens.
+Once those keys are in place, you should be able to use the standard way of running a python project by entering the following command into the current directory of the project in the terminal: ``python tweets.py``

 # Video Demonstration: